PDXChinese/pdxchinese.github.io/_pages/mentalhealth.md

 We will host weekly talks on mental health by inviting professionals in the field till end of 2020.

 [Request for Paid Visits to Licensed Mental Health Providers](mailto:health@pdxchinese.org?subject=[Request for Visits])
 For office/virtual visits only and possibly outpatient treatment.
 You are encouraged to get the fee estimate first and contact us for securing the funding.
 However, contacting us beforehand is not mandatory.
 Funding will be available for services dated before 12/31/2020.
+[Reimbursement Form](/assets/pdf/reimbursement_form_advocacy_fillable.pdf) (Category: Visits to Mental Health Providers)

 [Assistance Programs](http://OCCResponse.org)
 Some funding is available specifically for the families suffered from mental illnesses.